NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBAB(B) has no knockback on the first two hits and none of the hits pushes block
 - 5BBAB(A), 5BBBB(A) does flying screen instead of bounce
 - 5BBAB(A) follow up does not last as long; changed to match others
+- 6A
+  - Does 1+10 damage instead of 5 damage
+  - Is now unblockable by Ukon and bypasses reversals
 - 6B(B) has one more frame duration and slightly more lift
 - 6B(A) added as ring
 - 6BB(B) does more damage; 3 frames before the teleport that are grabbable added; transition able to be delayed an extra 14 frames